-Restless legs syndrome (RLS) is defined by four essential criteria
+restless legs syndrome and it is more common in women.
+RLS is defined by four essential criteria

 1. The urge to move the legs, usually accompanied or caused by uncomfortable and

-2. Symptoms of restless legs syndrome are worse during rest or inactivity
+2. Symptoms are worse during rest or inactivity

 syndrome